Nursing Assistant Shot, Killed Inside Jefferson University Hospital, 2 Officers Injured In Shootout; Suspect In Custody, Police Say

 That’s when a shootout happened between the gunman and police in a wooded area near School of The Future on the 4000 block of Parkside Avenue.

-Police shot the man twice but not before he injured two officers.READ MORE: WATCH LIVE: New Jersey Officials To Provide COVID-19 Response Update
+Police shot the man twice but not before he injured two officers.READ MORE: Former Philadelphia Police Staff Inspector Joseph Bologna Sued For Allegedly Attacking Woman During George Floyd Protests

 “The first officer is a 30-year-old who was struck in the right elbow.
 He’s in critical but stable condition.
 The second officer is a 32-year-old who was struck in the nose, who is in stable condition,” Outlaw said.